royoky/pCloudBrowser/README.md

 # pCloud Browser

-The aim of this project if to create a modern interface to browse files located on a pCloud account.
+The aim of this project is to provide a clean and modern interface to browse files located on a pCloud account.

 ## Setup